Read

 Karina: "Leadership is a continuous learning process."

 💡 FuN: A leader never stops evolving.
-Create regular opportunities for evaluation and training, mentoring with other leaders, post-mortems, etc. This generates a sense of learning and resilience that spreads to other teams.
+Create ongoing spaces for evaluation and training, mentorships with other leaders, post-mortems, and more.
+This builds a culture of learning and resilience that spreads to other teams.

-💡 FuN: Good numbers are often the result of a healthy culture.
-Make decisions that don't neglect the energy and motivation of your teams.
-Balance their workload, set clear goals, and promote transparency.
+💡 FuN: Strong results are often a consequence of a healthy culture.
+Make decisions that also protect team energy and motivation.
+Balance workloads, define clear goals, and promote transparency.

-💡 FuN: Self-awareness is not an innate trait; it can be developed.
+💡 FuN: Self-awareness isn’t an innate trait—it can be developed.
 Implement assessments, coaching, or feedback sessions.
 This can reduce friction and strengthen team trust.

-Karina: "You have to pay attention to feedback because the signs are always there."
+Karina: "You have to pay attention to feedback because the signals are always there."

 💡 FuN: Feedback can also be silent.
-Observe patterns, silences, staff turnover, apathy, or particular attitudes.
-Create safe spaces for sharing without fear.
-This will help you avoid crises in time and manage them better.
+Observe patterns, silence, turnover, apathy, or specific attitudes.
+Create safe spaces to share without fear.
+This will help you prevent crises and manage them more effectively.

-Karina: "Strengthen all your relationships."ri💡 FuN: Invest time in your team to build authentic relationships, create spaces to be vulnerable (such as a Fuckup Nights event), and organize activities and moments of connection to get to know each other better and promote trust.
-This will strengthen your team's resilience and confidence to operate in times of crisis.
+Karina: "Strengthen all your relationships."ri💡 FuN: Invest time in your team to connect authentically; create spaces for vulnerability (like a Fuckup Nights event), shared activities, and moments of connection to get to know each other better and build trust.
+This will strengthen your team’s resilience and confidence when operating during times of crisis.

 Edited by